aria-ml/dataeval/BRANCHING.md

 **Issue**: The changelog entry for a merge commit reads "Merge branch ..."

 - **Solution**: The MR title was empty or the merge was made by hand.
 Amend the commit subject before releasing.

+**Issue**: The tag is on GitLab but no GitHub Release or PyPI upload appeared

+- **Solution**: Check [the GitHub releases page](https://github.com/aria-ml/dataeval/releases) and the Actions tab there.
+The GitLab mirror status is permanently red because of an unpushable backlog of historical tags, so it cannot tell you whether this tag made it.
+If the tag is genuinely missing on GitHub, push it there directly.

 **Issue**: A release was tagged but should not have been